Paris, Texas: 2020 American Community Survey

-In 2010, according to the U.S. Census Bureau, the racial makeup of the city was 70.3% white, 24.8% Black and African American, 3.1% American Indian and Alaska Native, 1.1% Asian, and 4.1% from other races.
-Hispanics or Latinos of any race were 8.2% of the population.
-In 2020, its racial and ethnic makeup was 56.6% non-Hispanic White, 23.06% Black and African American, 1.35% Native American, 1.42% Asian, 0.08% Pacific Islander, 0.23% some other race, 5.38% multiracial, and 11.88% Hispanic or Latino of any race, reflecting demographic trends of greater diversification.

 Economy

 In the past, Paris was a major cotton exchange, and the county was developed as cotton plantations.
 While cotton is still farmed on the lands around Paris, it is no longer a major part of the economy.

 Paris's one major hospital had two campuses: Paris Regional Medical Center South (formerly St. Joseph's Hospital) and Paris Regional Medical Center North (formerly McCuistion Regional Medical Center).
 It serves as the center of healthcare for much of Northeast Texas and Southeast Oklahoma.
 Both campuses were operated jointly under the name of the Paris Regional Medical Center, a division of Essent Healthcare.
 Paris Regional Medical Center South Campus has closed and only the North Campus remains open.
 The health network is one of the largest employers in the Paris area.

 Outside of healthcare, the largest employers are Kimberly-Clark and Campbell Soup.